videojs/http-streaming/docs/glossary.md

 **Playlist Loader**: This will request the source and load the master manifest.
 It is also instructed by the ABR algorithm to load a media playlist or wraps a media playlist if it is provided as the source.
 There are more details about the playlist loader [here](./arch.md).

-**Segment Loader**: This determines which segment should be loaded via the Media Segment Loader, decrypts the segment if necessary and passes the result to the Source Updater.
+**Segment Loader**: This determines which segment should be loaded, requests it via the Media Segment Loader and passes the result to the Source Updater.

-**Media Segment Loader**: This requests a given segment and returns it to the Segment Loader.
+**Media Segment Loader**: This requests a given segment, decrypts the segment if necessary, and returns it to the Segment Loader.

 **Source Updater**: This manages the browser's [SourceBuffers](https://developer.mozilla.org/en-US/docs/Web/API/SourceBuffer).
 It appends decrypted segment bytes provided by the Segment Loader to the corresponding Source Buffer.

 **ABR(Adaptive Bitrate) Algorithm**: This concept is described more in detail [here](https://en.wikipedia.org/wiki/Adaptive_bitrate_streaming).
 Our chosen ABR algorithm is referenced by [selectPlaylist](../README.md#hlsselectplaylist) and is described more [here](./bitrate-switching.md).

 **Playback Watcher**: This attemps to resolve common playback stalls caused by improper seeking, gaps in content and browser issues.
-Some examples of the ways these issues are handled is by seeking to live when playing a live source with a live window, or skipping over gaps in content.

 **Sync Controller**: This will attempt to create a mapping between the segment index and a display time on the player.